shawger/pucklab/docs/gameReadme.md

  - Allow the user to zoom into different periods.
 As part of a user request, I made it so when a period is zoomed, the chart shifts so the initial difference in attempts is always 0 at the start of a period.

+#### Design Choices

+**Chart Type** A line chart was chosen because it shows the trend in attempts in a game over the length of a game.
+Points were added to the chart to show exactly when events (attempts) occurred and what they were (goals, shots, etc..).

+**Y Axis** I decided to use the y axis for time because time goes from 0-3600 while the attempts range from about 40 to -40.
+To better show this information it made more sense to give more room to time, and on webpages there is more room vertically (this is probably arguable, but the trend in web design seems to be pages have much bigger heights than widths).
+Having the y axis for time also lets me split the page in 2 halfs.
+Left for the for team and right for the against team.

+In addition, if time was son the y axis than one team one be above the other, and visually this would make it seem like one team was more important that the other team,

+**X Axis** I decided to have 0 (meaning attempts are even) run right down the middle of the page so it's easy to tell what team has the advantage when the line goes either side of center.

+**Goals** Goals are important game events so I gave them special treatment.
+By putting the larger circles on the graph it is easy to see when the goals happened.
+I used orientation and color to show who scored the goals.

+**Axis Ticks and Tooltips** I choose to keep axis ticks at a minimum so the graph didn't get busy.
+If a user wants some specific information on a goal or attempt, they can use a tooltip to find out more information.

+**Attempt Difference Median Line** I added lines to show the NHL median difference between attempts when a goal is scored, to give the graph some reference to an 'average' NHL game.

 ### Game Stat Summary Chart

 My main objective was building the game flow chart, but having summary stats (like how many total goals were scored) is also useful.
 Since I am learning and working with d3.js anyway, it made sense to show the game stats visually.